Head to Head Comparison: Philip Morris International (NYSE:PM) versus RLX Technology (NYSE:RLX)

 Philip Morris International, Inc. is a holding company.
 It engages in manufacturing and sale of cigarettes, tobacco and nicotine-containing products.
 It operates through the following geographical segments: European Union, Eastern Europe, Middles East & Africa, South & Southeast Asia, East Asia & Australia and Latin America & Canada.
 The company was founded by Philip Morris in 1847 and is headquartered in New York, NY.

-Receive News & Ratings for Philip Morris International Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Philip Morris International and related companies with MarketBeat.com's FREE daily email newsletter.
+Receive News & Ratings for RLX Technology Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for RLX Technology and related companies with MarketBeat.com's FREE daily email newsletter.